 Principle 5.
+Veracity

 Occupational therapy personnel shall provide comprehensive, accurate, and objective information when representing the profession.

-Veracity is based on the virtues of truthfulness, candor, and honesty.
-The Principle of Veracity refers to comprehensive, accurate, and objective transmission of information and includes fostering understanding of such information (Beauchamp & Childress, 2013).
-Veracity is based on respect owed to others, including but not limited to recipients of service, colleagues, students, researchers, and research participants.
+The Principle of Veracity refers to comprehensive, accurate, and objective transmission of information and includes fostering understanding of such information.
+Veracity is based on the virtues of truthfulness, candor, honesty, and respect owed to others (Beauchamp & Childress, 2019).
 In communicating with others, occupational therapy personnel implicitly promise to be truthful and not deceptive.
-When entering into a therapeutic or research relationship, the recipient of service or research participant has a right to accurate information.
-In addition, transmission of information is incomplete without also ensuring that the recipient or participant understands the information provided.
+For example, when entering into a therapeutic or research relationship, the service recipient or research participant has a right to accurate information.
+In addition, transmission of information must include means to ensure that the recipient or participant understands the information provided.